 Providing a supportive community

 Providing support for those dealing with fertility issues can take multiple forms.
 Establishing support groups helps employees contend with feelings of isolation.
 You can offer those support groups by creating a Slack channel for affected employees, for example, or pointing them to public Slack channels.
-You could also point employees to highly regarded public networks—Resolve: The National Infertility Association is an excellent example—that provide peer-led groups for those struggling with fertility issues.
+You could also point employees to peer-led groups available through your women's and family health benefits for those struggling with fertility issues.

 Infertility support programs also must include support for all employees, regardless of their paths to parenthood.
 That not only includes men but support for LGBTQIA+ employees.
 More than 60% of LGBTQIA+ people planning families expect to use assisted reproductive technology and other alternative means of becoming parents.